wp-plugins/codespanker-cache/readme.txt

 No. The only content cached is what would have already been visible to the end user.
 Nothing is cached while an admin ( or any user ) is logged into WordPress.

 == Changelog ==

+= 1.2 =
+* Fixed a bug where the user defined cache expiration was being ignored and the default cache expiration used instead ( 300 seconds ).

 = 1.1 =
 * Initial release.